Shipping Samples to a Biorepository

 Note: Make sure sample temperature conditions are maintained.
 Frozen samples should not be off ice for more than 2 minutes.
 Be sure that the shipping container is on the appropriate ice for frozen samples (wet ice for -20℃ samples and dry ice for -80℃ samples)

-17. Repeat steps 8-16 for the remaining samples that will be shipped.
+17. Scan in the remaining samples that will be shipped.
 Continue adding samples to the shipment batch container until the entire shipment is complete or the Shipment Batch Container is full

 18. If additional batch containers are needed, click the plus sign at the top of the page, select the batch container type, and add the batch containers’ Global ID